 And Remember, Leasing Takes The Stress Out Of Battery Life Worries…

-It’s important to note that any new electric car leased through Vanarama will come with a manufacturer’s warranty that is designed to protect you against the worry of things like battery degradation.
+It’s important to note that any new electric car lease will come with a manufacturer’s warranty that is designed to protect you against the worry of things like battery degradation.

-Nearly all the cars leased by Vanarama have at least a 7-year and 100,000 mile warranty for the battery and electrical systems.
+Nearly all the cars leased by Vanarama have at least a 7-year and 100,000-mile warranty for the battery and electrical systems.
 That’s way beyond the length of our car leases.
-You’ll almost definitely be handing back the car long before the battery warranty comes to a close.
+You’ll definitely be handing back the vehicle long before the battery warranty comes to a close.

-And even if your car’s battery does begin to experience the very gradual charge loss that all cars experience over their lives, the likelihood is that won’t be noticeable before your lease comes to an end when you can upgrade to a car with even newer technology in the future.
+And even if your car’s battery does begin to experience the very gradual charge loss that all EVs experience over their lives, the likelihood is that it won’t be noticeable before your lease comes to an end, when you can upgrade to a car with even newer technology in the future.

 Want to know more?
 Take a look at our in-depth guides on everything you need to know about charging electric cars and EV charging costs.